ArpanSM/2025AD05076-ML-Assignment-2/README.md

 ## BITS Virtual Lab evidence

-Add the one genuine screenshot of the assignment execution in BITS Virtual Lab to the final PDF as required by the brief.
+The genuine BITS Virtual Lab execution screenshot is included in the final submission PDF as required by the brief.